stellar-deprecated/docs/guides/concepts/test-net.md

 ## Best Practices For Using Testnet

+### Surge Pricing on the Testnet

+The testnet has a capacity limit of **100 operations per ledger**.
+When more than 100 operations are submitted to a given ledger, the network enters surge pricing mode, which uses market dynamics to decide which submissions are included.
+It works exactly the same way as [surge pricing on the public network](https://github.com/stellar/docs/blob/master/guides/concepts/fees.md#surge-pricing).

+If you are having trouble submitting transactions to the testnet, you may need to offer a higher fee.
+You can also take the opportunity to develop a [fee strategy](https://github.com/stellar/docs/blob/master/guides/concepts/fees.md#fee-stats-and-fee-strategy), which may prove useful when you move your project into production.

 ### Periodic Reset of Testnet Data
 In order to preserve a good experience for developers, the SDF testnet is periodically reset to the genesis (initial) ledger.
 Resets declutter the network, remove